wbc3rd/Riviera-Docs/docs/source/creating_slurm_script.rst

 **Additional Resources**
 -------------------------
-For a visual demonstration of creating and running a SLURM script, check out the `YouTube tutorial on SLURM scripts <https://youtu.be/bER-Syr9_pI?si=48lMnWvQ_tufdbPJ>`_.
+For a demonstration of creating and running a SLURM script, check out the `YouTube tutorial on SLURM scripts <https://youtu.be/bER-Syr9_pI?si=48lMnWvQ_tufdbPJ>`_.

 **Maximizing Efficiency and Fair Resource Use**
 -------------------------------------------------